-Ram Krishnan became executive vice president and chief operating officer of Emerson in February 2021.
-In this role, he oversees global supply chain operations, information technology, mergers and acquisitions, and international operations.
+Ram R. Krishnan became executive vice president and chief operating officer of Emerson in February 2021.
+In this role, He oversees global supply chain operations, information technology, mergers and acquisitions, and international operations.
 He is a member of Emerson’s Office of the Chief Executive.

-Krishnan joined Emerson in 1994 as a project engineer.
+He joined Emerson in 1994 as a project engineer.
 He became vice president of marketing and business development for valve automation in 2000, adding technology oversight of the business to his role in 2003.
-He was named vice president and general manager of gas chromatographs in 2004, a role he held until 2005, when he became president of analytical liquid for Emerson.
+He was named vice president and general manager of gas chromatographs in 2004, a role He held until 2005, when He became president of analytical liquid for Emerson.